iamanshika/ai5-perception.ai/README.md

 # Perception.AI

-Perception.AI is a text-to-image project, in which Attention GAN has been implemented.
+Perception.AI is a text-to-image project, in which Stac GAN has been implemented from scratch.
 It takes in image caption as an input, and the GAN model generates a corresponding image.
 This is a collaborative project by [Anshika Gupta](https://github.com/iamanshika), [HarshVardhan Goyal](https://github.com/HarshVardhanGoyal), [Meghana Sarikonda](https://github.com/meghanasarikonda), and [Vishnu M](https://github.com/vishnu701).

 Link to medium article: https://medium.com/@Anshika-Gupta/perception-ai-9630359e42dd